virot/powershellYK/Docs/Commands/Connect-YubikeyPIV.md

 PS C:\> Connect-YubikeyPIV -PIN $PIN
 ```

-Connect to PIV module with default Managementkey and a stored pin requested constructed from code
+Connect to PIV module with default Managementkey and a stored PIN requested constructed from code

 ## PARAMETERS